BlockchainCommons/GordianQRTool-iOS/README.md

 - Converts any amount of text into an animated UR QR code
 - Scan a QR or paste text to create new items
 - Easily build the project on your MacBook, iPhone iPad, iTouch using the same small codebase, or download the app directly from the Apple Store

-Please join our Testflight [here](https://testflight.apple.com/join/X7Ri4nPp).
-Please share any crash reports or bugs, if you want a feature added please raise an issue.

-### Additional Information

-Data is always stored with multiple layers of encryption using your device's keychain.

-To ensure you can backup & recover from iCloud you **must** be signed in with the same Apple ID and must enable "Keychain" on your device's iCloud settings.

 ## Gordian Principles